 Historically, the Republican Party has always supported law enforcement, so they thought.
 For the last 40 Years, Republicans have quietly plotted to lower union enrollment and attack Collective Bargaining rights.

-To destroy collective bargaining is to destroy the right of a union member to any resolution of a labor dispute.
-For workers like police and firefighters, failure to resolve disputes is very dangerous, it could put an officer in harm’s way and a threat to the overall public safety of our communities.
-The Republican goal is to eliminate collective bargaining weaken unions and ultimately weaken the middle class.
+To destroy collective bargaining is to kill the right of a union member to any resolution of a labor dispute.
+For workers like police and firefighters, failure to resolve conflicts is hazardous; it could put an officer in harm’s way and a threat to the overall public safety of our communities.
+The Republican goal is to eliminate collective bargaining weaken unions and ultimately undermine the middle class.